Murder of Serena McKay: Trial and detention

 In November 2020, the older suspect, now 20 years old, was moved to Women's Correctional Centre, an adult facility in Headingley.
 Also that year, she was denied a request for an early release so that she could return to her First Nation community and take steps to enrol at the University of Manitoba.
-Judge Pollack rejected the request in a written decision on August 26, saying that the woman "still does not appreciate the significance of her consequences."
+Judge Pollack rejected the request in a written decision on August 26, saying that the woman "still does not appreciate the significance of her consequences".
 Some reasons include: forging the signature of a MYC staff member in order to get a letter released in the mail; tattooing herself; her involvement with a group that refused to comply with lockup orders; and getting disciplined for not taking medication.

 In a handwritten document by the woman, called "My Life Story", she wrote about the night of the murder:A couple drinks turned into a full weekend of binge drinking.
 Waking up a Monday, and finding out you were involved in a murder was so shocking.
 I couldn't remember much of that weekend but watching a video a friend showed me was brutal.
 I sat back and denied it all because I'm not a violent person.

 Mourning and impact

-On April 25, McKay's school, Sagkeeng Anicinabe High School, held a healing ceremony for students and staff, for which councillors were brought in to assist with.
+On April 25, McKay's school, Sagkeeng Anicinabe High School, held a healing ceremony for students and staff, which councillors were brought in to assist with.

 A vigil was held in Sagkeeng's powwow grounds at 7 pm on April 27, following a singing and drumming circle.
 Another vigil was held on April 29, this time in Winnipeg, with hundreds marching.
 The vigil began at 6:30pm at Winnipeg's Thunderbird House, where people gathered for drumming and singing.
-From there, the Bear Clan Patrol led the group down Waterfront Drive to Oodena Circle at The Forks, where the vigil would wrap up with drumming and donated tobacco and refreshments.
+From there, the Bear Clan Patrol led the group down Waterfront Drive to Oodena Circle at The Forks, where the vigil wrapped up with drumming and donated tobacco and refreshments.

 McKay's funeral was held at Westwood Church in Winnipeg on 1 May 2017; she was buried in the city as well.

 On 23 June 2017, at Sagkeeng Anicinabe High School's graduation ceremony, what would have been McKay's seat was left empty and marked with a red graduation gown and diploma to honour her memory.
-The school would also grant McKay a posthumous diploma at the ceremony, as well as creating a scholarship in her name.
+The school granted McKay a posthumous diploma at the ceremony, as well as creating a scholarship in her name.

-In February 2018, about 20 people including McKay's family and friends gathered in front of the Manitoba Legislative Building to protest the perpetrators' reduced sentences.
+In February 2018, about 20 people, including McKay's family and friends, gathered in front of the Manitoba Legislative Building to protest the perpetrators' reduced sentences.
 Starting at the Legislature, the protesters walked up Memorial Boulevard and through part of downtown.
 The previous month, McKay's mother spoke at the second annual Women's March in Winnipeg.